Medical Malpractice Cases

 I evaluated the Plaintiff at the request of his counsel.
 I considered complex records, given the circumstances under which he was admitted to the hospital and later outcomes before issuing my conclusions.

 Double the Dose

-There was an elderly patient with history of psychosis admitted to a psychiatric hospital.
-This hospital was transitioning from handwritten records to an electronic medical record system.
+An elderly patient with a history of psychosis was admitted to a psychiatric hospital.
+The hospital was transitioning from handwritten records to an electronic medical record system.
 This patient was ordered one dose of a long acting antipsychotic medication that last several weeks in the system.
 The administration of this medication was improperly documented.